openstack/openstack-manuals/doc/user-guide/source/dashboard_launch_instances.rst

 #.
 Log in to the dashboard, choose a project, and click :guilabel:`Images`.

-   The dashboard shows the images that have been uploaded to OpenStack Image Service and are available for this project.
+   The dashboard shows the images that have been uploaded to OpenStack Image service and are available for this project.

    For details on creating images, see `Creating images manually <http://docs.openstack.org/image-guide/content/ch_creating_images_manually.html>`__